All Episodes

 I mean, at least in this movie.

-Now, currently not.
+No, currently not.

 I mean, the AI systems are way too limited to make intelligent decisions.

-Of course, that's right.
+Well, yeah, of course, that's right.

 The algorithm is super simple, right?

-Don't press the button, yeah?
+Don't press the button.

-But we do have early warning radars, we have various technological capability that could be fed into a machine that would look at that and decide if in fact we were truly under attack or we were simply responding to Some piece of space junk re-entering, or even some benign launch somewhere, or a series of launches that could be misinterpreted by a human, but might just be looked at and discarded right away by a good machine.
+We have various technological capability that could be fed into a machine that would look at that and decide if, in fact, we were truly under attack or we were simply responding to some piece of space junk re-entering or even some benign launch somewhere or a series of launches that could be misinterpreted by a human but might just be looked at and

-Then it makes sense to put the computer in charge.
+And by sufficient experiments, it is determined that the computer is more reliable, then it makes sense to put the computer in charge.

 I mean, the best thing probably would be that still a human is in the loop and can override the decision or makes the final judgment.